lightyear/Logger/README.md

 A log message is sent to all added sinks with `log(_:_:data:)`.
 The first argument is the log level, the second is the string message and the optional third argument is a dictionary of additional data.

+    Logger.shared.log(.fatal, "Something catastrophic happened")
     Logger.shared.log(.error, "Something bad happened")
     Logger.shared.log(.warning, "Something unexpected happened")
     Logger.shared.log(.info, "This might be useful for debugging, but isn't pure noise") Logger.shared.log(.debug, "A probably noisy message for debugging")

+`.fatal` logs are different from the others.
+A log at this level will be sent to each sink, the sinks will be flushed, and then the `Logger` will call `fatalError()` to crash the app.

 There are also convenience functions that move the level argument to be the function's name:

+    Logger.shared.fatal(_:data:) -> Never
     Logger.shared.error(_:data:)
     Logger.shared.warning(_:data:)
     Logger.shared.info(_:data:)
     Logger.shared.debug(_:data:)

+Note that `fatal(_:data:)` returns `Never`, making it useful in situations where the app cannot continue and the function won't return a useful value, but you still want to log details about the problem before crashing.

 Finally, if you're logging to the shared instance via `.shared`, you can use the static functions instead: `Logger.error(_:data:)`, `Logger.warning(_:data:)`, etc.

-The logger itself is thread-safe, meaning that you can add and remove sinks and log messages from multiple threads simultaneously without corrupting the internal state of the logger.
+The logger itself is thread-safe, meaning that you can add/remove sinks and log messages from multiple threads simultaneously without corrupting the internal state of the logger.
 Individual sinks may impose synchronization of their own to preserve their internal state.
-For example, `ConsoleSink` logs via `print()` and `print()` needs to lock internally so that the output from two threads isn't intermixed in the console.
+For example, `ConsoleSink` logs via `print()` and `print()` (or something it calls) locks internally so that the output from two threads isn't intermixed in the console.

 You might be wondering about that third `data` argument.
 Historically, logs have been flat text files, but this makes it harder to find things when you have a lot of logs.
 If you use a structured data storage system such as ElasticSearch, keeping the timestamp, level and other contextual data in a structured form makes searching more efficient.
+It also aids metrics, because you can put the contextual data that changes from one occurrence to the next in `data`, while the `message` is constant.

 ## Available Sinks